Capital punishment in the Soviet Union: Economic crimes

 Capital punishment for crimes against state and public property was reintroduced in 1961.
 During that year two foreign currency traders, Rokotov and Faibishenko, were retroactively sentenced to death and executed.
-By 1987, over 6,000 people had been executed for economic crimes.
-The death penalty was generally applied if the crime involved sums exceeding about 10,000 rubles, though there was no fixed threshold.
+By 1987, it is estimated that over 6,000 people had been executed for economic crimes.
+The death penalty was generally applied if the crime involved sums exceeding about 200,000 rubles, though there was no fixed threshold.

 Several officials were executed for economic crimes as part of Yuri Andropov's anti-corruption campaign.
 Vladimir I. Rytov, a deputy Minister of Fisheries, was executed in 1982 for smuggling millions of dollars' worth of caviar to the West.
 The director of Gastronom 1, one of Moscow's most prominent gourmet food stores, was executed in 1984 for corruption.
 The chairman of Technopromexport was executed in 1984 for "systematically taking big bribes".
 Berta Borodkina, head of the restaurants and canteens department in Gelendzhik, was sentenced to death for receiving US$758,500 in bribes.

 Applications of the laws on economic crimes were criticized as both creating and promoting antisemitic outcomes.
 International bodies such as the ICJ argued and provided evidence of an overemphasis on Jewish people's involvement in these crimes despite their being a minority population in the Soviet Union.
 In 1964 The New York Times noted that "60 percent of the 160 persons executed for economic crimes since 1961 were Jews."
 Nikita Khrushchev, leader of the Soviet Union, denied these criticisms had any merit.